whosonfirst/go-webhookd/README.md

 In many ways (at least so far) this is nothing more than a fancy bucket-brigade.
 By design.
 Receivers handle the actual webhook side of things, doing auth and basic sanity checking and validation.
 Assuming everything is as it should be receivers return a bag of bytes (the actual webhook message that may or may not be massaged depending the receiver).
 That bag is then handed to a dispatcher which does _something_ with those bytes.
 Those details, including security considerations are left as an exercise to the reader.

-## Important

-This should be considered "wet paint".
-It has not been tested much and may yet change in significant ways.

 ## Install

-Use the handy `build` target in the included Makefile.
+You will need to have both `Go` and the `make` programs installed on your computer.
+Assuming you do just type:

 ```
-make build
+make bin
 ```

+All of this package's dependencies are bundled with the code in the `vendor` directory.

 ## Usage

-### Setting up webhookd
+### Setting up webhookd "by hand"

+_All error handling has been removed from the examples below for the sake of brevity._

 ```
 import (